roytang/blog/content/post/2018/11/late-game-review-the-elder-scrolls-v-skyrim/index.md

 {{% photos 2018 %}}

+### Update Aug 2026

+Skyrim was one of those rare PC games which I purchased a physical copy of (though of course it just activated on Steam).
+And I got it on launch, exactly 11 years before this post!
+I was very much tempted the collector's edition that came with the Alduin statue, but the cost held me back so I just got the regular version.
+I found the old case recently and thought I'd add some pictures here.
+It came with a physical map!

+{{% photos 202608 %}}

 ### Social Media Archive

 <time>[2011-11-11 22:31] </time> So... #skyrim or PTQ tomorrow?
 I'm leaning 70-30 in favor of dragons...